asterlinux/asterlinux/README.md

 - 🔭 I’m currently working on AsterLinux
 - 📫 How to reach me: sahan.user@gmail.com
 - 👯 I’m looking to collaborate on new minds that are willing to maintain a linux distro
+- I use word "space" a lot since I don't come up with better names